RIT-iSchool/election-project-the_balkans/apps/api/README.md

 # welcome to the API

-# models is the table types
+# models - the table types

-# repository is the CRU functions
+# repositories - the CRU functions

-# data-layer is abstract CRU functions
+# data - abstract CRU functions

-# business-layer is rules
+# business - rules

+# services - serialization and deserialization

-# service-layer is the routes
+# routes - path to functions

+# errors - messages for http errors

+# helpers - functions to help